-GDP growth for the year 2020-21 was originally projected at 4.5%, which is around 3% lower than previous year in view of the massive outbreak of Covid-19 pandemic.
+GDP growth for the year 2020-21 was around 7% which is lower than other previous years before Covid-19 pandemic and expected to increase in the year 2021-22.
 However, there are several uncertainties which can have an impact in the projected GDP.
 The outlook of oil prices continue to be hazy both on upside and downside.
-It is expected that the demand for cement would decline and will growth plugging to a historical low of negative 4-5% for the financial year 2020-21.
+It is expected that the demand for cement would decline and will growth plugging to a lower for the financial year 2021-22.
 Our plants are fully equipped and supported with grinding units at strategic locations.
 Our company will be able to make suitable measures to take advantage of the present economic momentum in the coming years.